 I also should tell you that I am married and my marriage is by no means perfect.
 We are two human beings that are really good at being human.
 I don’t talk about my marriage, at all really, on social platforms (including this one) – because it’s an aspect of my life that I’ve chosen to keep mine.
 Sharing the details of my marriage now would take away from the book that I’m writing for you to read later.
 But it’s important to me to share with you some of the wisdom that I’ve gained as a young wife and I feel like I can do that objectively, without sharing – just yet – how I’ve arrived there.

-- NEVER correct your other in front of others.
+- NEVER correct your spouse in front of others.
 It’s never worth it and it can always wait until you’re alone.

-- Never let a barista know your other better than you do; know each other’s top 3 coffee orders off by heart.
+- Never let a barista know your spouse better than you do; know each other’s top 3 coffee orders off by heart.
 Just trust me.

-- Stop bashing your other to other people.
-When you complain or put down your other, you’re basically complaining about or putting down yourself.
+- Stop bashing your spouse to other people.
+When you complain or put down your spouse you’re basically complaining about or putting down yourself.

 - Let go of “shoulds” and replace them with COULD.
-Your other should take the garbage out or they could take the garbage out?
+Your spouse should take the garbage out or they could take the garbage out?
 Removes expectations and creates opportunities.